jucacrispim/toxicbuild/docs/source/repo_config.rst

 Sends notifications to a custom webhook.
 This method have the following
 parameters:

-- Webhook URL: The url for the webhook.
+- ``Webhook URL``: The url for the webhook.
 This method sends a post request the the webhook url.
 The body of the request is a json with 3 keys:
   ``repository``, ``build`` and ``buildset``.